 William Beebe and Otis Barton embark on a deep sea expedition in a tethered sphere known as a bathysphere.
 They reach a depth of a 3,000 feet (914 meters) off the coast of Bermuda and discover a previously unseen world of bizarre, luminescent creatures.

 Researchers at the Coast and Geodetic Survey invent an automatic telemetering radio sonobuoy.
 This instrument eliminates the need for manned station ships during Radio Acoustic Ranging (RAR) navigation operations.
-This instrument is considered to be the first offshore moored telemetering instruments.
+This sonobuoy is considered to be the first offshore moored telemetering instruments.
 These buoys weigh 700 pounds (317.5 kg) and can be deployed or recovered by Coast and Geodetic Survey ships in only five minutes.

 Geophysicist and oceanographer Athelstan Spilhaus invents the bathythermograph.
 It is a is a small torpedo-shaped device that holds a temperature sensor and a transducer to detect changes in water temperature versus depth down to a depth of approximately 935 feet (285 meters).
 The invention's name stands the test of time, and is still in use today.

 Live Coelacanth Discovered

-Fishermen off the coast of South Africa pull up a five-foot fish identified as a coelacanth, a living fossil thought to be extinct since the days of the dinosaurs.
-Since then, several live coelacanth have been discovered in African coastal waters and some have been photographed in their underwater habitat.
+Fishermen off the coast of South Africa pull up a five-foot fish later identified as a coelacanth.
+This fish is a true living fossil thought to be extinct since the days of the dinosaurs.
+Since this discovery was made, several other live coelacanth have been discovered in African coastal waters and some have been photographed in their underwater habitat.